If you missed out on the first post (20-16), I have decided to share my top 20 popular Psychology books of all time.

 Amazon.com star rating = 4.4/5

 Why it’s good: Gladwell looks into the various facets of life that can increase our chances of success.
-He explains that many people do not just succeed because they have the talent, but are also in the right place at the right time, and put in an incredible amount of work in order to obtain their success.
+He explains that many people do not just succeed because they have the talent, but are also in the right place at the right time, and put in an incredible amount of work to obtain their success.
 He states that it can take up to 10,000 hours before we truly become a genius at something, and describes the backstory of The Beatles and Bill Gates, and how much work and hours they put in to reach their levels of success.
 Any “overnight sensation” that has sustainable success has usually put in much groundwork before they “make it” too, even though the media doesn’t tend to show this part.

 Gladwell also shows how children who are born in certain months of the year (depending on when the cut-off dates are for various sports) are much more likely to make representative teams when they are younger, mainly because they are older than the other children.
-Developmentally, an 8-year-old is likely to be more coordinated and physically stronger than a 7-year-old who is 364 days younger but playing in the same age group as them, so it makes sense why they get picked first.
+Developmentally, an 8-year-old is expected to be more coordinated and physically stronger than a 7-year-old who is 364 days younger but playing in the same age group as them, so it makes sense why they get picked first.
 Although this may not seem like a problem, it does tend to become a self-fulfilling prophecy, because the older kids then get the best coaching and the most encouragement, and are much more likely to make a state or national team in that sport when they are older.

 Outliers is the main reason why I will now recommend for children to start primary or elementary school later rather than earlier.
 Younger kids are more likely to be restless in class and display signs of ADHD, whereas older kids are seen as smarter with more leadership qualities, mainly because they are older.
 These early perceptions by teachers, other children, parents and even the children themselves can also become self-fulfilling prophecies.
 It is therefore much better to have your child as one of the older rather than younger students in a class.
 It could give them an advantage from the beginning that helps them to be more successful in the long run.